 The main Android platform building blocks are:

-Device Hardware: Android runs on a wide range of hardware configurations including smart phones, tablets, and set-top-boxes.
-Android is processor-agnostic, but it does take advantage of some hardware-specific security capabilities such as ARM v6 eXecute-Never.
+- Device hardware: Android runs on a wide range of hardware configurations including smart phones, tablets, watches, automobiles, smart TVs, OTT gaming boxes, and set-top-boxes.
+Android is processor-agnostic, but it does take advantage of some hardware-specific security capabilities such as ARM eXecute-Never.

 Android applications extend the core Android operating system.
 There are two primary sources for applications:

-Pre-Installed Applications: Android includes a set of pre-installed applications including phone, email, calendar, web browser, and contacts.
+- Pre-installed applications: Android includes a set of pre-installed applications including phone, email, calendar, web browser, and contacts.
 These function both as user applications and to provide key device capabilities that can be accessed by other applications.
-Pre-installed applications may be part of the open source Android platform, or they may be developed by an OEM for a specific device.
+Pre-installed applications may be part of the open source Android platform, or they may be developed by a device manufacturer for a specific device.

-User-Installed Applications: Android provides an open development environment supporting any third-party application.
+- User-installed applications: Android provides an open development environment that supports any third-party application.
 Google Play offers users hundreds of thousands of applications.

-Android Updates: The Android update service delivers new capabilities and security updates to Android devices, including updates through the web or over the air (OTA).
+- Android updates: The Android update service delivers new capabilities and security updates to selected Android devices, including updates through the web or over the air (OTA).

 The key components of the Android Security Program include:

-- Penetration Testing and Code Review: During the development of the platform, Android-created and open source components are subject to vigorous security reviews.
+- Penetration testing and code review: During the development of the platform, Android-created and open source components are subject to vigorous security reviews.
 These reviews are performed by the Android Security Team, Google’s Information Security Engineering team, and independent security consultants.
-The goal of these reviews is to identify weaknesses and possible vulnerabilities well before the platform is open sourced, and to simulate the types of analysis that will be performed by external security experts upon release.
+The goal of these reviews is to identify weaknesses and possible vulnerabilities well before major releases, and to simulate the types of analysis that will be performed by external security experts upon release.

 - Incident Response: Even with all of these precautions, security issues may occur after shipping, which is why the Android project has created a comprehensive security response process.
-A full-time Android security team constantly monitors Android-specific and the general security community for discussion of potential vulnerabilities.
+Full-time Android security team members monitor Android-specific and the general security community for discussion of potential vulnerabilities and review security bugs filed on the Android bug database.
 Upon the discovery of legitimate issues, the Android team has a response process that enables the rapid mitigation of vulnerabilities to ensure that potential risk to all Android users is minimized.
 These cloud-supported responses can include updating the Android platform (over-the-air updates), removing applications from Google Play, and removing applications from devices in the field.

 Android seeks to be the most secure and usable operating system for mobile platforms by re-purposing traditional operating system security controls to: